Axionic Strings, Domain Walls and Baryons

-The abaryon has also a mesonic shell formed by the axion and the other extra flavor meson profiles.
+The abaryon has also a ``mesonic shell'' description formed by the ALP and the other extra flavor meson profiles.
+We denote it as a ``shell'' because its thickness is much larger than the core's one.
+Since its tension is smaller than the one of the core, we are going to call it also ``soft shell''.
 It is more difficult to estimate the properties of this shell without an explicit solution, but the parametric scaling is very likely to be the same as in \cite{Komargodski:2018odf,olzi}, that is $T_{shell} \sim \lambda^2 N^{1/2} \Lambda^3$ for the tension and $\delta_{shell} \sim N^{1/2}(\lambda\Lambda)^{-1}$ for the thickness.

 Let us now comment on the case of the QCD axion.
-In the dual gravitational background there are other D8-branes supporting the ordinary quark degrees of freedom, with smaller radial position of the tip.
-Thus, the D6-brane can also extend from the ``axionic D8-brane'', where it has a boundary, down to the ``ordinary quark D8-branes'', where it has a second boundary.
+In the dual gravitational background, there are other D8-branes supporting the ordinary Standard Model quark degrees of freedom, with smaller radial position of the tip.
+Thus, there are two types of D8-branes: the one associated to the axion we have discussed so far (and depicted in figure \ref{figsetup}), which we may call the ``axionic D8-brane'', and the D8-branes associated to the Standard Model flavors, which we may call the ``ordinary quark D8-branes''.
+In this configuration (see figure \ref{QCDaxion}) the D6-brane can also extend from the ``axionic D8-brane'', where it has a boundary, down to the ``ordinary quark D8-branes'', where it has a second boundary.
 This configuration can have a cylindrical shape, without the ``horizontal'' portion of the D6-brane.
-If this case is realized instead of the one described above, the abaryon does not have a hard core world-volume with a CS theory, but just a soft mesonic shell (mostly axionic and $\eta'$) \cite{Gabadadze:2000vw}, and it is basically a vorton with both $U(1)_b$ and ordinary baryon number.
-In the QCD axion case the abaryon could decay to ordinary baryons, so it would be metastable.
+If this case is realized instead of the one described above, the DW does not have a hard core world-volume with a CS theory, but just a soft mesonic shell (mostly axionic and $\eta'$) \cite{Gabadadze:2000vw}, and it is basically a vorton with both $U(1)_b$ and ordinary baryon number.

+In fact, depending on the parameter ratio $T_c/T_a$, the dominant configuration at a given temperature could be the one with the two boundaries just described (surely dominant at large $T$) or the abaryon configuration with a single boundary at $u_J$ as in the ALP case (if $T$ is sufficiently smaller than $T_a$).
+The main difference with respect to the ALP case is that now there are the ordinary quark D8-branes localized at $u_0$ which can host an ordinary baryon.
+Therefore in the QCD axion case, the abaryon could decay to ordinary baryons, so it would be metastable.